How to Install a Window AC Unit

 Measure Your Window and Choose the Right Unit

 Open the window fully and measure the inside width of the opening from jamb to jamb, then measure the vertical height of the opening.
-Compare these measurements to the AC unit's dimensions on the box — the unit must fit within the window width, and the accordion side panels must be able to span any remaining gap.
-For room sizing, calculate your room's square footage (length x width) and multiply by 20 BTU — a 150 sq ft bedroom needs roughly 5,000 BTU, while a 350 sq ft living room needs 8,000-10,000 BTU.
+Compare these measurements to the AC unit's dimensions on the box β the unit must fit within the window width, and the accordion side panels must be able to span any remaining gap.
+For room sizing, calculate your room's square footage (length x width) and multiply by 20 BTU β a 150 sq ft bedroom needs roughly 3,000 BTU, a 250 sq ft bedroom needs about 5,000 BTU, and a 350 sq ft living room needs 8,000-10,000 BTU.
 Oversized units cool too fast without dehumidifying, leaving the room clammy.

 Prepare the Window Opening